wp-plugins/social-media-widget/readme.txt

 	* 32x32
 	* 64x64

-* Ability to select from 3 different icon packages:
+* Ability to select from 4 different icon packages:
 	* Web 2.0 (Default) - Icons from various artists at: http://www.iconspedia.com/
 	* Sketch - Handycons by Janko At Warp Speed at: http://www.jankoatwarpspeed.com/post/2008/10/20/handycons-a-free-hand-drawn-social-media-icon-set.aspx
 	* Heart - Heart v2 by The Design Superhero at: http://thedesignsuperhero.com/2009/03/heart-v2-free-social-iconset-in-heart-shape/
+	* Cutout - Icontexto Inside Icons at: http://www.iconspedia.com/pack/icontexto-inside-2222/

 * Ability to choose starting icon opacity from 50% opacity to 100% opacity
 	note: on hover, icons are 100% opaque